 Content: We will discuss psychopathic and antisocial personalities and distinctions between these and other psychiatric disorders.
 Using case histories, we will examine different expressions of the psychopathic personality, including criminal and successful types, as well as the serial murderer.
 Other topics will include: diagnostic approaches, developmental issues, treatment, forensic psychology practice, gender differences, personality profiling; causal factors in criminal and psychopathic behavior; research on emotion, and thought processes in psychopaths.

 Taught: Annually in summer

-Prerequisites: PSY 1330 (or equivalent) and PSY 1480 (grades of C- or better), or instructor permission explore multiple perspectives on current challenges in social and cross-cultural psychology.
+Prerequisites: PSY 1330 (or equivalent) and PSY 1480 (grades of C- or better), or instructor permission

 PSY 3870 - Topics in Social and Cultural Psychology